 Read further to find out why these models are the best computers for creating music!

-What’s best for musicians—Mac or PC?
+What’s Best for Musicians—Mac or PC?

-Choosing between macOS and a Windows platform depends largely on your computer preferences and your collaborators.
+Choosing between macOS and a Windows platform depends mostly on your computer preferences and your collaborators.
 With the fast development of technology, the PC is right behind Mac.
 However, it's easier to get started making music on a Mac than on a PC.
 We’ll tell you why.

 Recommended system requirements

-The best Macs for music production
+The Best Macs for Music Production

 27-inch 5K iMac—the best choice for music production